ionescuv/learncf/exercises/1_getting_started/problem.md

+## WELCOME
+Welcome to the introductory workshop on cloud-native application development!
+For background information about this workshop check out https://slides.com/victorionescu/understanding-cloud-native-apps/

+## SOURCES

+Throughout this workshop we are not focusing on implementation, but on understanding the underlying cloud concepts and how they are implemented using CloudFoundry.
+As a result sources for the .msg Kitchen application are readily available with the `learncf` package https://github.com/ionescuv/learncf/ under the `sources` folder.

+## LET'S GET STARTED

-In this exercise you will use the CF CLI to connect to your CloudFoundry account and check if you have any running apps.
+In this first exercise you will use the CF CLI to connect to your CloudFoundry account and check if you have any running apps.

 ----------------------------------------------------------------------
 ## PREREQUISITES

 * You must have the CF CLI installed for this. https://github.com/cloudfoundry/cli
+* You must have access to a CloudFoundry installation.
+Trial versions are available from Pivotal or SAP.
+Alternatively you can install your own CloudFoundry using BoshLite
 * If you are within a corporate network, make sure you have configured your proxy settings:

 ```
 set http_proxy=<host:port>
 set https_proxy=<host:port>
 ```
-* Throughout this workshop we are not focusing on implementation, but on understanding the underlying cloud concepts and how they are implemented using CloudFoundry.
-As a result sources for the applications are made available at https://github.com/ionescuv/learncf/tree/master/sources

 ## STEPS